matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 accept this invite given they're aware that it's the result of a previous knock.

-### Membership change to `leave`
+### Membership change to `leave` via rejecting a knock

-The knock has been rejected by someone in the room, or the knocking user has rescinded their knock.
+The knock has been rejected by someone in the room.

-To rescind a knock, the knocking user's client must call [`POST /_matrix/client/r0/rooms/{roomId}/leave`](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-rooms-roomid-leave).

 To reject a knock, the rejecting user's client must call [`POST /_matrix/client/r0/rooms/{roomId}/kick`](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-rooms-roomid-kick) with the user ID of the knocking user in the JSON body.
-Rejecting a knock over federation has a slight catch, however.
+Rejecting a knock over federation has a slight catch, though.

 When the knocking user is on another homeserver, the homeserver of the rejecting user needs to send the `leave` event over federation to the